-With so many things in the garden to worry about when the frost comes it is a relief to know that at least your hostas are fully hardy.
-Every year garden enthusiasts move lavenders, acers and an array of other plants into their greenhouse or inside for the Winter.
-Others spend hours and hours fiddling around with expensive frost fleece to cover their non hardy plants.
-This is not an issue with hostas which makes them such a hassle free addition and one less thing to worry about.
+With so many things in the garden to worry about when the frost comes, it is a relief to know that at least your hostas are fully hardy.
+Every year, garden enthusiasts gather their lavenders, acers and an array of other plants into the shelter of the greenhouse for the Winter and it can be a real chore.
+Others spend hours and hours fiddling around with expensive frost fleece to cover their non-hardy plants.
+This is not an issue with hostas, which makes them such a hassle free addition and one less thing to worry about.

-Originating from Asia, hostas are no strangers to harsh conditions.
-Hostas were first discovered in China, Korea and Japan where temperatures often fall well below 0°C in the Winter months.
+Originating from Asia, hostas are no strangers to harsh conditions, first discovered growing wild in China, Korea and Japan where temperatures often fall well below 0°C in the Winter months.

 Do I need to protect my hostas over Winter?

-Yes and no. If your hostas are in the ground and have relatively developed then they will be absolutely fine left over Winter with little or no protection.
+Yes and no. If your hostas are in the ground and are relatively developed then they will be absolutely fine left over Winter with little to no protection.
 Semi mature and mature hostas in pots will also be sturdy enough to go through a cold Winter unprotected.

-If you have recently bought juvenile plants or have a take small cuttings from other hostas in the garden it is sometimes wise to give them a little protection.
-In the ground your hostas have a better chance if Winter is particular harsh, in pots however it is advisable to give your younger plants some protection.
+If you have juvenile plants or you have taken small divisions from other hostas in the garden, it is sometimes wise to give them a little protection.
+In the ground your hostas have a better chance if the Winter is particular harsh, in pots however it is advisable to give your younger plants some protection.

 How do I protect hostas in pots over Winter?